 How do grubs harm potted plants?

-Grubs damage plants by eating their roots.
+White grubs in pots damage plants by eating their roots.
 Damage to a plant’s root system can cause dire consequences no matter what the plant’s location.
 Without adequate roots, a plant will usually die of malnutrition fairly quickly.

 Grubs are especially dangerous though, as plants that survive the original onslaught will then often face beetles that can cause even more damage to the plant’s leaves and stems.
 This one-two punch can be incredibly difficult to survive for any plant no matter how tough it is.